-- 1. Oversee the District's compliance efforts, recommend necessary modifications to the School Board, and maintain the District's final Title II self-evaluation document, update it to the extent necessary, and keep it available for public inspection for at least 3 years after its completion date. - 2.
+- Oversee the District's compliance efforts, recommend necessary modifications to the School Board, and maintain the District's final Title II self-evaluation document and keep it available for public inspection for at least 3 years after its completion date. - 2.
 Institute plans to make information regarding Title II's protection available to any interested party.

-Individuals with disabilities should notify the Superintendent or Building Principal if they have a disability that will require special assistance or services and, if so, what services are required.
+Individuals with disabilities should notify the Superintendent, Building Principal or designee if they have a disability that will require special assistance or services and, if so, what services are required.
 This notification should occur as far in advance as possible of the school-sponsored function, program, or meeting.